-Insurance companies rely on age to outline potential risk, pricing premiums accordingly.
-An auto insurance policy is typically more expensive for young drivers — because of their inexperience — and more affordable for drivers aged 25 or older.
-Because every auto insurance company evaluates ages in a different way, it's wise to compare rates and find a suitable policy.
+Insurers use a driver's age to outline risk potential, assigning rates accordingly.
+A car insurance policy is often expensive for teen drivers — due to their increased odds of being involved in an accident — and relatively affordable for drivers aged 25 or older.
+Since every insurance company evaluates ages uniquely, it's wise to compare rates and find a suitable policy.

-As a general rule, teen drivers should choose Allied before Allstate: the former's average annual rates are $2,916 less than the latter's..
+As a general rule, teen drivers should choose Allied instead of Allstate: the former's average annual rates are $2,916 less than the latter's..

 |Age||Allstate avg. annual premium||Allied avg. annual premium|

-Costs aside, Allstate and Allied both have pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
-Be sure to shop around before settling on an option.
+Aside from affordability, Allstate and Allied each carry pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Dive into the data before making your decision.

 |Anti-Lock Brake System|

 |Affinity Membership Alum|

 |Pay in Full|